GottaYotta/PixelSDK/README.md

 Media files can also be transcoded without using UI.

 This example stitches two AVAssets named "test.mov" and "test2.mp4" into a single 60 fps mp4 file with H.264 video encoding and stereo AAC audio encoding.

-Additionally, a Melrose filter is applied to the whole video, a saturation filter is applied to the first segment (asset), and the duration of the first segment is trimmed to 3 seconds.
+Additionally, a saturation filter is applied to the first segment (asset), and a pixellate filter is applied to the second segment.

 ```swift
 import PixelSDK